6 September to 1 October 2021

 You are invited to purchase a date special to you.
 All 236 are available on the The Garden Museum website.
 Drawings begin at £25, and each is a unique record of the year that has passed.

-Transmissions is returning to Somerset House for a third season.
+Transmissions has returned to Somerset House for a third season.

 It is an online platform commissioning artists and bringing people together to share their work within a DIY TV show format.